 The 9 EMA strategy involves using the 9-period Exponential Moving Average to make profitable trades in the market.
 This may include utilizing techniques such as risk management and adjusting the size of trades to maximize returns.

-In this post, we answer some questions about the 9 EMA strategy.
+In this post, we answer some questions about the 9 EMA trading strategy, in addition to backtest it with specific quantifiable trading rules.

 Introduction to the 9 EMA Trading Strategy